GameServerManagers/LinuxGSM-Docs/gsquery.py.md

 Done.

-### Future of gsquery

-This function may become a more native function of LGSM.

 ### Known issue
 The only known limit noted to this function has been seen in Garry's Mod, where the server would sometimes be frozen, but still answer to queries.